Yeremia Rambitan: 2022

 In February, Rambitan and Kusumawardana participated in 2022 Badminton Asia Team Championships with Indonesia and lost the title to Malaysia.
 In March, they participated in European tour and lost in the first round of 2022 All England Open, and reach the semi-finals of Swiss Open.
-In April, they lost in second round of Korea Open from fellow team mate Muhammad Shohibul Fikri and Bagas Maulana, and the first round of Korea Masters.
+In April, they lost in second round of Korea Open from teammate Muhammad Shohibul Fikri and Bagas Maulana, and the first round of Korea Masters.

-In May, Rambitan and Kusumawardana won the 2022 Badminton Asia Championships gold medal in the men's doubles discipline after defeating Malaysian pair Aaron Chia and Soh Wooi Yik, ending Indonesia's 13 year wait for a men's doubles gold medal at the championships, which was won by Hendra Setiawan and Markis Kido.
-In latter May, he won a silver medal in the men's doubles with Kusumawardana and a bronze medal in the men's team at the Southeast Asian Games.
-In June, they lost in second round of 2022 Indonesia Masters from fellow team mate Fajar Alfian and Muhammad Rian Ardianto.
+In May, Rambitan and Kusumawardana won the 2022 Badminton Asia Championships gold medal in the men's doubles discipline after defeating Malaysian pair Aaron Chia and Soh Wooi Yik, ending Indonesia's 13-year wait for a men's doubles gold medal at the championships, which was won by Hendra Setiawan and Markis Kido.
+In latter May, he won a silver medal in the men's doubles with Kusumawardana and a bronze medal in the men's team at the SEA Games.
+In June, they lost in second round of 2022 Indonesia Masters from teammate Fajar Alfian and Muhammad Rian Ardianto.
 In the next tour, they lost in the quarter-final of 2022 Indonesia Open in which Rambitan get injured when they just needed one point.

-2023
+2023–2024

 Rambitan and Kusumawardana back as pair after 6 months recovery and opened the 2023 season at the Malaysia Open, but defeated in the second round to fellow Indonesian pair Mohammad Ahsan and Hendra Setiawan.
 They competed at the home tournament, Indonesia Masters, but had to lose in the first round from fellow Indonesian pair 1st seeds Fajar Alfian and Muhammad Rian Ardianto.
 In the next tournament, they lost in the quarter-finals of the Thailand Masters from Chinese Taipei pair Su Ching-heng and Ye Hong-wei.

 In February, Rambitan join the Indonesia national badminton team to compete at the Badminton Asia Mixed Team Championships, but unfortunately the teams lost in the quarter-finals from team Korea.

+In March, Rambitan and Kusumawardana competed in the All England Open but had to lose in the first round from 3rd seed fellow Indonesian pair Mohammad Ahsan and Hendra Setiawan.
+In the next tour, they lost again in the first round of Swiss Open from new combination Japanese pair Kenya Mitsuhashi and Hiroki Okamura who came from qualification.
+In the next tour, they competed in the Spain Masters, but had to lose in the quarter-finals from Chinese pair Ren Xiangyu and Tan Qiang.

+In April, Rambitan and Kusumawardana competed at the Orléans Masters in France, but had to lose in the second round from French pair Julien Maio and William Villeger.